SkitCon/surface-realization-toolkit/README.md

 # surface-realization-toolkit
-This repository contains code for generating a performant FST-based surface realization system in Rust with minimal overhead.
+The goal of this project is to create a framework for creating a surface realization system from a vocabulary and an existing morphological analysis module.

 **WORK IN PROGRESS:** Toolkit is currently unfinished